Millisecond Pulsars from Accretion Induced Collapse as the Origin of the Galactic Centre Gamma-ray Excess Signal

+In this paper we present a binary population synthesis (BPS) forward model for the formation and evolution of the Galactic bulge AIC MSP population to ascertain whether its $\gamma$-ray phenomenology can explain the GCE (see Methods).
+In this context, we note that template analyses \cite{Macias2018,Bartels2018,Macias2019} have uncovered distinct contributions to the GCE signal from both the wider-scale ``Boxy'' bulge (BB) \cite{Freudenreich1998} and the ``Nuclear Bulge'' (NB), the latter constituting a stellar population with a distinct star formation history concentrated on physical scales $\lesssim 200$\,pc around the Galactic centre.
+Here in the main text we concentrate on the former component which makes up around 90\% of the overall Galactic bulge mass.
+We show in the Supplementary Information [S.I.] that our model also successfully reproduces the measured $\gamma$-ray emission from the NB (see S.I.~sec.14) .

 O-Ne WDs are generated when stars develop carbon-oxygen (CO) cores in the range of ${\sim} 1.6-2.25\ \rm M_\odot$ that ignite carbon under semi-degenerate conditions.
-A major aspect of binary evolution, crucial to the production of compact binaries \citep{Pac1976}, is common envelope (CE) evolution which occurs when a star (generally a giant) overfills its Roche lobe engulfing both stars.
-A giant star with a convective envelope tends to further expand in response to mass loss, thus triggering unstable mass transfer at rates that are so high that the transferred matter cannot all be captured by the companion.
-Instead, the matter accumulates in a common envelope surrounding both the giant core and the companion star \citep{deKool1992}.
+Crucial to the formation of compact binaries \cite{Pac1976} is common envelope (CE) evolution which occurs when a star (generally a giant) overfills its Roche lobe engulfing both stars.
+A giant star with a convective envelope tends to further expand in response to mass loss triggering unstable mass transfer at rates so high the companion cannot capture all transferred matter.
+Instead, matter accumulates in a common envelope surrounding both giant core and companion star \cite{deKool1992}.
 Since the envelope rotates more slowly than the stellar orbit, friction causes the stars to spiral together and transfer orbital energy to the envelope.
-This process may release sufficient energy to shed the entire envelope, leaving either a close binary containing a WD and its companion star, or a coalescence of the giant's core with the companion star (see \aref{sec:CE}).
+This may release sufficient energy to shed the entire envelope, leaving either a close binary containing a WD and companion, or a coalescence of the giant's core with the companion (see S.I.~sec.1).